CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

   print $ fizzBuzz 20
 ```

 **BRAHMA** Haskell library has a cycle function that produces a stream of data.
-So i'll use that to produce 3s and 5s.
+So I'll use that to produce 3s and 5s.
 Then use ```zipWith``` to concatenate one element from each list.

 ```haskell
 fizzBuzz :: Int -> [String]